Mongopark/lobbercart/README.md

 ## How to Use

-To view the website, simply visit [Sunshine website](https://sunshineweb.vercel.app)
+To view the website, simply visit [LobberCart website](https://lobbercart.vercel.app)

 ## Contributing

-I welcome contributions to Sunshine E-Commerce website.
+I welcome contributions to LobberCart E-Commerce website.
 If you notice any bugs or have suggestions for improvements, please feel free to open an issue or pull request on GitHub.

 ## Contact